Amutheezan/amutheezan.github.io/docs/fixfuturebus+.md

 author: Amutheezan Sivagnanam

 ---
-I have implemented a simple verification for Futurebus+ cache coherence protocol as a part of assignment for COSC 6385 course in University of Houston.

-I structure the code as follows,
+I have implemented a simple fixing for Futurebus+ cache coherence protocol which i explained in my previous code, I followed the same code structure as previous.

 * constants - to define constants such as number of processor, number of values
 ```c